sdc4nubes/CarND-MPC-Project-P5/README.md

 Final Result
 ------------

-The Model Predictive Control project involved writing a C++ program that drives a simulated car around a virtual track using waypoints.
+The Model Predictive Control (MPC) project involved writing a C++ program that drives a simulated car around a virtual track using waypoints.
 The simulated car's actuators have a 100ms latency (delay) that must be considered by the MPC.

 My c++ skills continue to improve, but this project was particularly difficult.
-Since I'm still far from an expert, I used Michael Virgo's project as a reference for tying lessons 18 and 19 together.
+I used Michael Virgo's project as guidance for tying lessons 18 and 19 together.